Suite française (Némirovsky novel): Translations

-Critical reception
+Reception

-Suite française was published to high acclaim from critics.
-The book received a 95/100 weighted average on the old Metacritic site, based on the reviews of 19 critics.
 In The New York Times, Paul Gray called the book "stunning" and argued that it ranks with "the greatest, most humane and incisive fiction that conflict has produced.
 Janice Kulyk Keefer of The Globe and Mail wrote the book was "miraculous for the power, brilliance and beauty of the writing, and for the very wholeness".

+The book continued to receive acclaim among many critics lists after and during its time of release.
 In 2009, The Times ranked it the fifth best book of the 2000s.
 In 2014, The Telegraph placed it No. 31 on their list of the all-time greatest novels.

 Similarities with other novels

 Some readers have noticed similarities between Bruce Marshall's 1943 novel Yellow Tapers for Paris and Irène Némirovsky's Suite française which was written at about the same time but not discovered until 1998.
-There is no suggestion of plagiarism, Némirovsky was dead before Marshall's novel was published and no one saw Némirovsky's work before its 1998 discovery.
+There is no suggestion of plagiarism: Némirovsky was dead before Marshall's novel was published and no one saw Némirovsky's work before its 1998 discovery.
 Both works have protagonists who work in finance, Marshall's protagonist is an accountant while Némirovsky's work has several characters who work for a bank.
 Both books were written during and/or immediately after the event but show significant reflection; they are not autobiographical works but fiction featuring invented characters.
 The stories cover the prelude of the Nazi invasion and its aftermath but the events in the stories are quite different.
 Marshall's ends before the occupation, while Némirovsky's has significant portions devoted to it.
 "Dolce," the second part of Suite française, is similar to Le Silence de la mer, a novella by the French author Vercors (pseudonym of Jean Bruller).
 Both stories deal with a German officer, who in civilian life was a composer, who is quartered in the house of a young French woman.
 Suite française and Le Silence de la Mer were finished in early 1942.